akucia/LinearAlgebraToolkit/README.md

 * -gj uses Gauss-Jordan elimination algorithm for solving set of equations
 * -scr prints results to screen

-Full report from project is available in the [report](report.pdf) file
+Full report on a project is available in the [report](report.pdf) file